Nitrogen-Atmosphere Reflow Oven

 We hand-insert every high-power through-hole component — IGBT modules, filter capacitors, relays, transformers, and heat-sink assemblies — onto the PCB before wave soldering.
 These components carry the full power load of the induction cooker — a single misaligned pin or missed insertion can cause arcing or open-circuit failure under heavy cooking use.

 We pass every hand-inserted PCB through a fully automated wave soldering line to complete all through-hole joints in a single controlled pass.
-The IGBT module, filter capacitors, and relay pins all rely on this stage for their permanent electrical connection — a single dry joint on the main power path can cause intermittent failure or overheating during peak cooking output.
+The IGBT module, filter capacitors, and relay pins all rely on this stage for their permanent electrical connection.